ARM-software/bsa-acs/docs/arm_bsa_testcase_checklist.rst

 The below table provides the following details

 #.
 BSA rules covered by a test.
 #.
-SystemReady certification band(IR, ES and SR) for which test is required.
+SystemReady band(IR, ES and SR) for which test is required.
 #.
 Runtime environment(UEFI, BareMetal and Linux) where test executes.
 #.
 Tests for which exerciser is required.